A Contemporary Guide to Figure Drawing, Painting, and Composition

-The Figurative Artist’s Handbook is an educational tool for artists and enthusiasts who have an interest in the use of human figure in art, and would like to learn about the subject more deeply.
+The Figurative Artist’s Handbook is an educational tool for artists and enthusiasts who have an interest in the human figure in art and would like to learn about the subject more deeply.
 The book is illustrated with Zeller’s own exquisite drawings and paintings as well as works by 100 historical and contemporary figurative art masters.

 Included are Michelangelo, Pieter Brueghel the Elder, Peter Paul Rubens, Jean-Auguste-Dominique Ingres, Gustav Klimt, Edward Hopper, Andrew Loomis, Andrew Wyeth, Lucian Freud, Odd Nerdrum, Eric Fischl, Bo Bartlett, Steven Assael, John Currin, and many, many others.